 - Be sure to massage the leaves of the kale well with the dressing prior to adding the other salad ingredients.
 This helps to reduce the bitterness and toughness of the kale.

-- I recommend letting the salad sit with the dressing on for at least half an hour (or longer) before serving to allow some time for all of the flavours to meld together.
+- I recommend letting the salad sit with the dressing on for at least half an hour (or longer) before serving to allow some time for all of the flavors to meld together.
 It’s one of those types of salads where the longer it sits, the better it tastes.

 Nutrition

-This recipe was originally posted October 2018 and was updated December 2021 to include better tips and photos.
+This recipe was originally posted October 2018 and was updated November 2023 to include better tips and photos.

 Leave A Review: